Exclusive: U.S. oil industry seeks unusual alliance with Farm Belt to fight Biden electric vehicle agenda

 "We weren't born yesterday and we're not going to let the oil industry play us like a fiddle," he said.
 "They have a long history of pushing surrogates and proxies to the microphone to do their dirty work and we're not interested in that."

-The National Corn Growers Association is also considering whether to send staff the February discussion, according to two sources familiar with the matter.
+The National Corn Growers Association (NCGA) is also considering whether to send staff to the February discussion, according to two sources familiar with the matter.

-NCGA CEO Jon Doggett told Reuters no such meeting had been scheduled, and distanced his group from the idea of an oil-corn alliance.
+NCGA Chief Executive Officer Jon Doggett told Reuters no such meeting had been scheduled, and distanced his group from the idea of an oil-corn alliance.
 "I have nothing to do with any refining groups.
 We haven't talked," he said.

 Asked if any of its state-level member organizations were considering attending, Doggett replied, "We have dozens of groups.
 I can't know what all of them are planning."